 “Tribal” and “Religious” stages are normally gone through in childhood and adolescence, so people stuck at these stages are full of projection and blame and intolerance, unable to yet encompass complexity.
 Often a significant part of them has not managed to make it to the “Modern” stage with its belief in science and rational “truth”, so they are full of introjected assumptions and prejudices.
 I say “part” because different parts of us can develop lopsidedly.
 It often happens that the intellect has understood the need for rational truth-based scientific approach, but due to their feelings being stuck, split off and unconnected, they continue making pseudo rational justifications for their childish, prejudiced and need based compensatory beliefs.

 This can be seen clearly in many groups from gangs to deprived communities to minority groups of a religious or secular nature.
 Even those who went through private boarding school, whose “tribal insecurity” is locked beneath additional layers of indoctrinated superiority which provides a kind of “bullet proof” armour.
-It makes them seem powerful due to their extreme self-confidence, but it also leaves a hole where compassion would be and healing and development become difficult.
+This makes them seem powerful due to their extreme self-confidence, but it also leaves a hole where compassion would be, so that healing and development become difficult.

 How though do we evaluate any perspective?
 How do we know that our understanding has more value than someone else’s?
 This is about being able to see and feel these structures of consciousness.
 It is about knowing and understanding how all our negativity comes from trauma with all its compensatory processes.
 In the end it is about knowing something about our “Absolute” nature with its essence of “Goodness, Beauty and Truth” because it is only from that “higher” ground that we can see and assess the whole terrain.
 So, we need to accept that there is a hierarchy to consciousness and development and find ways of using this discernment in clear and practical ways, especially in the selection of our politicians and all those in positions of power.
 This clarity would naturally emerge from the fullest possible understanding of human nature that this proposed “Institute” would provide.
-This obviously needs to be always done with humility and Love because it is part of understanding that our ongoing adult development is towards our potential in “Being”, which consists of Consciousness, Love and Presence.
+This obviously needs to be always done with humility and Love because it is part of understanding that our ongoing adult development is towards our potential in “Being”, with its essential components of Consciousness, Love and Presence.

 We do not have to live defeated lives; I know that people can move into hope and trust in Life and travel along this road.
 The “big” problems of our world are surely solvable – climate change, inequality, poverty, crime, bullying, hatred, even laziness, can all be reduced through the re-orientation that can take place by opening to the extraordinary underlying “Goodness, Beauty and Truth” of human nature and its developmental trajectory.
 It must be possible to change the structure of our society to better facilitate this evolution.
 Another article from the Guardian, their “long read” of the 25th June 2019, pulls together much of the exciting new economic thinking going on around how to change the structure of capitalism, through co-operatives and employee ownership.
 Let’s hope the time for these ideas has really come.

-It may be that we destroy our beautiful world through man-made climate catastrophe, an unimaginable tragedy, but even if this were to happen it would not diminish the truths of our existence.
-We live in a world of both meaning and chaos, which means the future cannot be known, but it makes total sense to me that the force that created this universe created evolution so that beings with consciousness could realise itself.
+It may be that we irreparably destroy our beautiful world through man-made climate catastrophe, an unimaginable tragedy, but even if this were to happen, it would not diminish the truths of our existence.
+We live in a world of both meaning and chaos, which means the future cannot be known, but it makes total sense to me that the force that created this universe with its evolutionary unfolding, did so, so that beings with consciousness could realise itself.
 Any life form in this vast universe that has sufficient consciousness will surely have choice, along with its inevitable associated struggles.
-These struggles are an essential part of this staggeringly beautiful evolutionary process which gives us the potential to become conscious of Consciousness and embody Love and Presence, in the act of the universe becoming conscious of itself.
+These struggles are an essential part of this staggeringly beautiful evolutionary process which gives us the potential to consciously embody Consciousness and Love and Presence, in the act of the universe becoming conscious of itself.
 We are the necessary last link in the chain enabling form to realise formlessness.

 Jim Robinson – Gestalt Psychotherapist – firstname.lastname@example.org – June 2019